fjprichard/PyAFBF/README.rst

 When using PyAFBF, please cite the original paper

-H. Biermé, M. Moisan, and F. Richard.
+H. Biermé, M. Moisan, and F.J.P.
+Richard.
 A turning-band method for the simulation of anisotropic fractional Brownian field.
 J. Comput.
 Graph.
 Statist., 24(3):885–904, 2015.

 and the JOSS paper: